Loss of capital

 Investments in small companies made through the Crowd for Angels platform will be highly illiquid.
-It is very unlikely that there will be a secondary market for the shares or convertible loan notes of the company.
-This means that you are unlikely to be able to sell your shares until and unless the company floats on a securities exchange or is bought by another company.
-Even for a successful company, a flotation or purchase is unlikely to occur for a number a years from the time you make your investment.
-Convertible loan notes have to be held until maturity before they become repayable.
-There is no guarantee that the company will be able to make repayment of the convertible loan note and interest on the due date.
+It is unlikely that there will be a secondary market for the shares or debt securities issued on Crowd for Angels.
+This means that you are unlikely to be able to sell/realise your investments until and unless the company floats on a securities exchange or is bought by another company.
+Even for a successful company, a flotation or purchase is unlikely to occur for a number of years from the time you make your investment.
+Even if you can cash in your investment you may not always be able to do so quickly or for as much money as you initially invested.
+Crowd bonds and other debt securities have to be held until maturity before they become fully repayable.

 Rarity of dividends

-Small companies rarely pay dividends.
-This means that if you invest shares in a company through the Crowd for Angels platform, even if it is successful, you are unlikely to see any return of capital or profit until you are able to sell your shares in the company.
+Many small companies do not pay dividends as they look to reinvest cash back into the growth of the business.
+This means that if you invest in shares in a company through the Crowd for Angels platform, even if it is successful, you are unlikely to see any return of capital or income payments until you are able to sell your shares in the company.
 Even for a successful company, this is unlikely to occur for a number of years from the time you make your investment.

-Investing in shares or Convertible Loan Notes in Small Companies should only be done as part of a diversified portfolio.
+Investing in shares or crowd bonds/debt securities issued by small companies should only be done as part of a diversified portfolio.
 This means that you should invest relatively small amounts in multiple companies rather than a lot in one or two companies.
 It also means that you should invest only a small proportion of your investable capital in either of these asset classes, with the majority of your investable capital invested in safer, more liquid assets.
-The FCA takes the view that any CfA Investor who makes an investment through the CfA Platform should be prepared to invest at least one thousand pounds (£1,000.00) in aggregate across one or more companies during the first year in which such person is a CfA Investor.
-In Executing the Membership & Nominee Agreement, you agree that if you make an investment through the CfA Platform, it will be your intention to comply with this FCA requirement and all other applicable FCA requirements.
-If you do not comply with this FCA requirement, We will not compel you to make further investments, but we may suspend or terminate your right to make further investments through the CfA Platform.